synbioks/synbioks.github.io/content/publication/Mante-2022/index.md

 difficult to find parts or judge their usefulness) and the effort required to submit parts to the repository.
 This dissertation aims to decrease the barriers to part reuse and thus enable a more automated synthetic biology workflow.
 Hence, an integrated curation workflow is proposed based on the contributions of the dissertation.
-The contributions are: a proposed SBOL Data Content Standard, tools for working with genetic parts in spreadsheets, a framework to modularly extend the SynBioHub part repository, and the lessons learned from the analysis and curation of data from existing genetic data repositories.
+The contributions are a proposed SBOL Data Content Standard, tools for working with genetic parts in spreadsheets, a framework to modularly extend the SynBioHub part repository, and the lessons learned from the analysis and curation of data from existing genetic data repositories.